The table below lists the supported arguments.

 When using this key with the unattended key during an upgrade, the existing service on windows will be removed, and replaced by a new service.

-The following examples demonstrate how arguments can be used when running the installer from.
-For the purposes of these examples, any mention of a user directory will use "yourUser", and the Ignition version number in the installer name will be "8.0.14".
+The following examples demonstrate how arguments can be used when running the installer.
+For the purposes of these examples, any mention of a user directory will use "yourUser", and the Ignition version number in the installer name will be "8.1.14".
 These should be replaced by appropriate values when attempting to run the installer on your system.
+Additionally, depending on the Ignition version you are installing you may also need to remove the "x" from "x64" text.